Problem Description

 Key Insights

-- Union-Find (Disjoint Set Union) data structure can efficiently manage the grouping of equivalent characters.
+- Use the Union Find (Disjoint Set Union) data structure to model the equivalence relation between characters.

 Space and Time Complexity